bulletmark/pipxu/README.md

 ```

 :warning: Note that the `pipxu` package also installs the
-`pipxu-bootstrap` script on your system so you can always recover easily
+`pipxu-bootstrap` shell script on your system so you can always recover
-from a broken `pipxu` installation by running that script.
+easily from a broken `pipxu` installation by running that script.

 To upgrade: